Toluajina/alx_capstone_project/README.md

 ## Technologies Used

-- HTML
+- HTML(Hypertext Markup Language): For creating the website's structure and content.
-- CSS
+- CSS(Cascading Style Sheets): For styling and layout design.
-- JavaScript
+- JavaScript: To add interactivity, dynamic behavior and validation.

 ## Goals